drewkerrigan/riak_sandbox/search/README.md

  {"text/xml",yz_xml_extractor}]
 ```

-The new extractor can be verified using the extract yokozuna endpoint:
+The new extractor can be verified using the yokozuna `extract` endpoint:

 ```
 curl -XPUT -H 'content-type: application/httpheader' 'http://localhost:8098/search/extract' --data-binary "@testdata.bin"